HomeSite Map

 Cover Art

 “We took over the cover and everything,” said John Lennon in 1970 about the “Rubber Soul” album.
-“The sleeve’s finished too, and the picture on the front is pretty good,” George Harrison said just before the album was released.
+Just before the album was released in December of 1965, George Harrison stated: “The sleeve’s finished too, and the picture on the front is pretty good.”

 Paul fills in some of the details about the cover: “When we came to choose which of Bob’s photos we should use for the cover of ‘Rubber Soul,’ he visited us at a friend’s flat one evening.
 Whilst projecting the slides on to an album-sized piece of white cardboard, Bob inadvertently tilted the card backwards.
 The effect was to stretch the perspective and elongate the faces.
 We excitedly asked him if it was possible to print the photo in this way.
 Being Bob, he said, ‘Yes,’ and the cover to our album ‘Rubber Soul’ was decided.”